gae-ucm/pymars/README.rst

 pyMARS
 ======

 pyMARS is a python-based package under active development for IACT event analysis of the MAGIC telescopes.
-The purpose of this repo is to quickly and easily visualize and process the output of `CTLearn <https://github.com/ctlearn-project/ctlearn>`_ using data from the MAGIC telescopes.
-Currently under construction is the support for MARS melibea files to directly compare DL2 and DL3 data.
+The purpose of this repo is to quickly and easily visualize and process the output of `CTLearn <https://github.com/ctlearn-project/ctlearn>`_ using data from the MAGIC telescopes. pyMARS also supports MARS melibea files to directly compare DL2 and DL3 data.
 It is also planned to add an interface to `pyIRF <https://github.com/cta-observatory/pyirf>`_ and `gammaPy <https://gammapy.org/>`_ at least for the CTLearn chain (MARS anaylsis should be converted via the DL3 converter).

 ----